jsduenass/yourTeamWebsite/content/posts/library/quotebook/index.md

     weight: 21

 ---
+This is a collection of quotes I found interesting in one way or another.

 ## Literature

-> The fact we live at the bottom of a deep gravity well, on the surface of a gas covered planet going around a nuclear fireball 90 million miles away and think this to be normal is obviously some indication of how skewed or perspective tends to be.
+> The fact we live at the bottom of a deep gravity well, on the surface of a gas covered planet going around a nuclear fireball 90 million miles away and think this to be normal is obviously some indication of how skewed our perspective tends to be.
 >
 > __--- Douglas Adams__